billyjbryant/PokeAlarmWiki/Server-Settings.md

 Settings for the PokeAlarm server can be done the following two ways:

 1. **Command Line** - When starting PokeAlarm, you can specify certain settings with flags following the start up command.
 For example, you can change the IP that PokeAlarm binds itself to by using either `python start_pokealarm.py -H 192.168.0.1` or `python start_pokealarm.py --host 192.168.0.1`.
-  **Note**: when used together, command line flags will override arguements specified in the configuration file.
+  **Note**: when used together, command line flags will override arguments specified in the configuration file.

 2. **Configuration File** - You can also use a configuration file in `ini` format to set server settings for PokeAlarm.
 These settings use the same flags at the command line.
 For example, you either `host: 192.168.0.1` or `H: 192.168.0.1` line to the configuration file to change the IP that PokeAlarm binds itself to.

 For files, all relative paths will being from the PokeAlarm root folder, but absolute file paths can still be used.

 ## Command Line